Kruptein/planarally-docs/blog/2021-01-3-release-0.24.0/index.md

     -   auras/zoom/map would all use wrong math(s)
 -   Teleporting to a spawn location, only changing location not setting the position
 -   Synchronization of Label visibility
+-   Initiative possibly not working when changing locations
 -   [DM] Floor rename always setting a blank name